40843245/Network/Network Protocol/category/HTTP/HTTP.md

 `HTTP` stands for `HyperText Transfer Protocol`

 # intro
 It is a protocol that can transfer data on different place (such as from App to a server) through request.
-A client can send request to server.
+A client can send a request to server.
 The server will handle the request and then send back a response to the client.

 # reference